mukil/stableviews/README.md

 A DeepaMehta 4 plugin delivering alternate user interfaces to present work done in _Topicmaps_.
 My freestyle project for DeepaMehta 4.

-This bundle currently comes with three type of _views_ for content authored in DeepaMehta:
+This bundle currently comes with four alternative _views_ for information created and organized with DeepaMehta 4:

  - **Topicmaps Reader Standard Style** - Think of nodes, edges, labels and details (SVG Circles)
  - **Topicmaps Reader Memex Style** - Think of nodes, edges, labels and details memex style (SVG Rectangles)